andreasala98/NM4PIG/README.md

 It is also possible to vary the angle of the camera in degrees (-a <ANGLE>) in order to obtain something like the image shown (see `Examples/Animations/`)

-##### Available shapes
+##### Available shapes 📐

 It is allowed to add any of the following shapes to the environment:
-- Spheres
+- Spheres 🏀
-- Planes
+- Planes ✈️ (joking, actually these kinds of planes ◻️)
-- Boxes
+- Boxes 📦
-- Cones
+- Cones 🍦
-- Cylinders
+- Cylinders 🎩
-- Constructive Solid Geometry (CSG): Union, Intersection and Difference of any pair of shapes of the ones mentioned above
+- Constructive Solid Geometry 💎(CSG): Union, Intersection and Difference of any pair of shapes of the ones mentioned above
 - [Wikishape](https://upload.wikimedia.org/wikipedia/commons/8/8b/Csg_tree.png) (a particular case of CSG mixtures)

 Each shape can be transformed upon creation with a composition of scaling, translations and rotations around any of the three axes.

-### Convert mode
+### Convert mode 🔁

 To convert an existing `.pfm` file into a `.png` or `.jpg` file, type the following command (if no arguments are passed some default values are used):